 Understand the local conditions:

-- Cities, counties and states have different laws which might govern permit conditions and even building codes.
+- Cities, counties, and states have different laws that might govern permit conditions and even building codes.
 You may need different licenses and registrations to operate in that region.
-In some cases your company may not be able to obtain these, but even if you do get them there may be delays and additional costs.
+In some cases, your company may not be able to obtain these, but even if you do get them there may be delays and additional costs.

 - Understand the local tax which can vary between states and countries.

-- Research the local weather conditions which could be significantly different to those you are used to.
+- Research the local weather conditions which could be significantly different from those you are used to.